A Unified Framework for Automated Assembly Sequence and Production Line Planning using Graph-based Optimization: Methods

 \subsection{Collision check}

 In addition, using the \ac{dof} matrices, a collision scenario is checked, excluding infeasible edge removals and enforcing the geometrical constraints.
-First, this check is optional and available only for assemblies with generated \ac{dof} matrices.
+First, this check is optional and available only for assemblies with generated \ac{dof} matrices from the CAD data.
 We use this functionality later for assembly 2.
-For the other assemblies, this step is skipped.
+For assembly 1, this step is skipped.